freeCodeCamp/guide/src/pages/articles/miscellaneous/what-is-a-sprint/index.md

 ---
-title: What Is A Sprint
+title: What Is a Sprint
 ---
 A **sprint** is a set period of time broken out from a project's overall timeline with associated tasks to be completed during that period of time.
 That list of tasks is referred to as the sprint's _Product Backlog_.